ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 ```

 If so, you haven't registered your `isisicp.exe` program with the registry.
 Follow the steps to [Configure DAE for simulation mode on developer's computer](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer)

 If you have done this it may be that the isisicp.exe program is too old.
-There is a version that does not contain a certain call which is needed by IBEX.
+There is a version that does not contain a function which is needed by IBEX.
 Ask a SECI specialist to update the program.

 ## Instrument Page not Working on Web Dashboard